-Once the program has received official notification from the community health consultant that the program has been found to be in compliance with the Iowa Family Support Standards, the program will want to begin planning a celebration.
+Once the program has received official notification from the IFSC Coordinator that the program has been found to be in compliance with the Iowa Family Support Standards, the program will want to begin planning a celebration.
 The program has achieved a tremendous goal and should take time to celebrate the achievements.